reTHINK-project/dev-IdPServer-phpOIDC/README.md

     mysql> grant all on phpOidc.* to phpOidc identified by 'new_password';
     mysql> quit;
 </code></pre>
+Follow the instruction that appears at the end of the installation (Configure apache for SSL if it were not previously.)
 There are two directories/folders: phpOp, and phpRp.
 They are the source code for OpenID Connect Provider and OpenID Connect Relying Party respecitively.
-Follow the instruction that appears at the end of the installation (Configure apache for SSL if it were not previously.)
 Restart apache.

+##Usage
+This IdP OIDC is conform to the Nat Sakimura reference implementation in which we added an IdPProxy in conformance with the WebRTC Security Architecture.
+The path to the IdP Proxy must be DOMAIN + /.well-known/idp-proxy/ + PROTOCOL
+The IdPProxy is accessible on the URL .well-known/idp-proxy/rethink-oidc-ns